Matt Ikuvalu

-He previously played for the Sydney Roosters in the NRL.
+He previously played for the Sydney Roosters and the Cronulla-Sutherland Sharks in the National Rugby League (NRL), and the Catalan Dragons in the Super League.

 Background

 Ikuvalu was born in Sydney, New South Wales, Australia, and is of Tongan and European descent.

 He played junior rugby league for the Gosford Kariong Storm.
 He later transferred to the Erina Eagles while attending Narara Valley High School.

-Ikuvalu played for Manly-Warringah in the Under 20's competition, The Toyota Cup, in 2011 and 2012.
+Ikuvalu played for Manly Warringah in the Under 20s competition, The Toyota Cup, in 2011 and 2012.

 Career

 2018

 Ikuvalu made his first grade debut in round 13 of the 2018 NRL season against the Wests Tigers.